chandanhpcic/docs/source/manual/how-tos/ipsec-s2s-route-azure.rst

 .. image:: images/btn_save.png

-**You are almost done configuring OPNsense (only some firewall settings remain, which will be addressed later).**
+**You are almost done configuring Reticen8 (only some firewall settings remain, which will be addressed later).**
 **We will now proceed setting up Azure.**

 -----------------------------